xterm-x11/docs/package.md

 # XTerm package info

-In addition to the package search and package information that you can view on a command line from your package manager tool, https://pkgs.org/ provides extensive information on almost all XTerm packages.
-See the https://pkgs.org/download/xterm page for more information.
-Find your system there on the list and click the package name to go to the package information page.
+In addition to the package search and package information that you can view on a command line from your package manager tool, two following website provide information on almost all XTerm packages:

+* https://pkgs.org/download/xterm.
+Find your system there on the list and click the package name to go to the package information page on https://pkgs.org/, where extensive information is available about the package, including the link to the package homepage.

+* https://repology.org/project/xterm/versions.
+Find the package for your system and click the package name to be redirected to the package homepage.